oldratlee/useful-scripts/docs/java.md

 Output control:
-  -a, --absolute-path    always print absolute path of jar file -s, --seperator        seperator for jar file and file entry, default is `!'.
+  -a, --absolute-path    always print absolute path of jar file -s, --seperator        specify the seperator between jar file and zip entry.
+                         default is `!'.

 Miscellaneous:
   -h, --help             display this help and exit